Motion Analysis Lab

-The Motion Analysis Lab at Cincinnati Children's uses technology such as cameras and wireless sensors to record the way a child walks.
+The Motion Analysis Lab at Cincinnati Children’s uses state-of-the-art technology to identify the complex causes of your child’s challenges with mobility.

 Each year, about 140 children with conditions such as cerebral palsy, spina bifida and dystonia undergo testing in the Motion Analysis Lab.
 Test results help the care team: